GROW 2019/20 is kindly sponsored by

 Completed plans must be submitted by 15th April 2020.

 Once the competition has closed, a panel of experts will short-list a number of plans to go through to the final – in preparation for this all finalists will attend a workshop to gain advice on creating a compelling presentation.

 Final on 4th June 2020.
-The Final will comprise a one-to-one interview with the Judges, then 10-minute presentation to an invited audience of industry experts by each finalist, followed by questions from the Judging Panel and wider audience.
+The Final will comprise a one-to-one interview with the Judges, then 10-minute presentation to an audience of industry experts by each finalist, followed by questions from the Judging Panel and wider audience.
 The winner(s) will be announced the same day.